Skip to content

 dangkou old town

 There are several water towns in Jiangsu.
-The most famous is definitely Suzhou, but the advantage of Dangkou is that is not too crowded, despite being very beautiful.
+The most famous is Suzhou, but the advantage of Dangkou is that it is not too crowded despite being very beautiful.
 Located just about 20 Km from Wuxi, it’s easily accessible.
-The canals are wide enough to be explored by boat and it’s the perfect place to relax since there are never too many tourists.
-Dangkou is not too big so it takes about 3/4 hours to explore it all and is a nice one-day trip to arrange if you are based in Wuxi.
+The canals are wide enough to be explored by boat, and it’s the perfect place to relax since there are never too many tourists.
+Dangkou is not too big, so it takes about 3/4 hours to explore it all.
+It is a nice one-day trip to arrange if you are based in Wuxi.

 qingming bridge

-I’m afraid to admit that I’m quite ignorant about Chinese history and I didn’t know anything at all about the Grand Canal.
-I guessed (from its name) that it was a quite big canal but I didn’t realize that it’s actually the biggest man-made canal in the world!
-Shame on me. 🙂 Here’s a quick summary from Wikipedia for you:
+I’m afraid to admit that I’m quite ignorant about Chinese history and didn’t know anything about the Grand Canal.
+I guessed (from its name) that it was quite a big canal, but I didn’t realize it was the biggest man-made canal in the world!
+Here’s a quick summary from Wikipedia for you:

 The Grand Canal, known to the Chinese as the Beijing–Hangzhou Grand Canal (Jīng-Háng Dà Yùnhé), a UNESCO World Heritage Site, is the longest as well as one of the oldest canal or artificial river in the world and a famous tourist destination.[1]
 Starting at Beijing, it passes through Tianjin and the provinces of Hebei, Shandong, Jiangsu and Zhejiang to the city of Hangzhou, linking the Yellow River and Yangtze River.
 The oldest parts of the canal date back to the 5th century BC, but the various sections were first connected during the Sui dynasty (581–618 AD).
 The Yuan and Ming dynasties significantly rebuilt the canal and altered its route to supply their capital Beijing.